Self-organized criticality: In nature

 Despite the numerous applications of SOC to understanding natural phenomena, the universality of SOC theory has been questioned.
 For example, experiments with real piles of rice revealed their dynamics to be far more sensitive to parameters than originally predicted.
 Furthermore, it has been argued that 1/f scaling in EEG recordings are inconsistent with critical states, and whether SOC is a fundamental property of neural systems remains an open and controversial topic.

-Self-organized criticality and optimization
+Applications

+Optimization

 It has been found that the avalanches from an SOC process make effective patterns in a random search for optimal solutions on graphs.

 An example of such an optimization problem is graph coloring.
 The SOC process apparently helps the optimization from getting stuck in a local optimum without the use of any annealing scheme, as suggested by previous work on extremal optimization.

+Synthetic biology

+Self-organized criticality has also been explored in synthetic biology.
+Experimental work has shown that gene regulatory networks engineered to operate near critical states can generate heterogeneous gene expression within genetically identical cell populations.
+This behavior may reduce the need for precise tuning of protein production and has been proposed as a strategy to engineer functional diversity while maintaining a single genetic construct.